murray-phn/phn-crm-docs/docs/components.md

 - Consistent, accurate data: Suburbs are not misspelled.
 Accounts are not placed in the wrong areas which means they can miss out on funding.

 - See total number of Accounts within an area.

+# Additional Features

+Instant Search:

+- Search for records in CRM.
+- Shows results as you type.
+- Includes entities such as Accounts, Contacts, Users, Risks, Controlled Documents, Legislation, Software, Devices, etc.

+EULAs and Agreements:

+- Create EULAs and keep track of which Accounts signed these EULAs and when they expire.